revoltchat/rfcs/rfcs/rfc-0000-pronouns.md

 Pronoun systems have been created tested on many different platforms before Revolt.chat, here is a sample of those
 - Instagram
 	Instagram has a very high regarded pronoun system as it validates 		pronouns before applying them for a user.
-As
+- Facebook
+	Facebook's UI changes if a user adds pronouns to their profile, (changing from gender neutral to gender specific language), and this information is only made public if a user chooses for it to be so.

 # Unresolved questions